UniFormal/MMT/src/mmt-isabelle/README.md

       Import specified sessions into MMT archive directories.

-Options `-A`, `-C`, `-I` specify target archives and a mapping from Isabelle session chapters to archives.
-Chapter names are those of Isabelle `ROOT` specifications and archive names the base directory names: if it is the same as the chapter name, the directory will be used at its root; otherwise the chapter becomes a sub-directory of the archive.
+Options `-A`, `-C`, `-I` specify target archives and a mapping from Isabelle session chapters to MMT archives.
+Chapter names are provided in Isabelle session `ROOT` specifications, and archive names are the base directory
+names: if it is the same as the chapter name, the directory will be used at its root; otherwise the chapter becomes a sub-directory of the archive.
 The directories given via (multiple) `-A` options are recursively searched for MMT archives; if the result is empty, a fresh archive is initialized according to option `-I`.
 Thus it is possible to use `isabelle mmt` without any archive options and get results into the default directory `isabelle_mmt`, freshly initialized on demand.

 Options `-B`, `-D`, `-R`, `-X`, `-a`, `-d`, `-g`, `-x` with remaining non-option arguments provide the standard Isabelle vocabulary to specify